slint-ui/slint/docs/recipes/recipes.md

 ### Table view

-Slint currently do not have a table widget builtin, but it's possible to emulate it with a ListView
+Slint doesn't currently provide a table widget.
+It's possible to emulate it with a ListView:

 ```slint
 import { VerticalBox, ListView } from "std-widgets.slint";